Taj Mahal sunrise vs sunset comparison showing early morning light at the Taj Mahal in Agra

 Imagine watching the Taj Mahal slowly glow pink and gold as the sun rises, with birds chirping and almost no noise around you.
 Now compare that to the dramatic marble hues at sunset, when the monument reflects the day’s final light amid bustling crowds.
 Both are beautiful—but they are not equal experiences.

-Before comparing sunrise and sunset, it’s important to understand how Taj Mahal timings work.
+Before comparing sunrise and sunset, it’s important to understand how Taj Mahal timings work. how it relates to Taj Mahal sunrise or sunset timings — perfect if you’re planning a visit or just curious!

-General Taj Mahal Timings
+Taj Mahal Sunrise and Sunset Timings

 • Opens 30 minutes before sunrise